ghc-proposals/ghc-proposals/proposals/0000-term-lookup-rules.md

 ```

 This should not cause the warning because `Bool` defined here would not
-conflict with `Bool` imported from `Prelude`, it would shadow it instead:
+conflict with `Bool` imported from `Prelude`, this declaration is not rejected
+by GHC:

 ```haskell
 import Prelude (Bool)